Dean Baquet

 Dean P. Baquet (/bæ'keɪ/; born September 21, 1956) is an American journalist.
-He served as the executive editor of The New York Times from May 2014 to June 2022.
+He served as executive editor of The New York Times from May 2014 to June 2022.
 Between 2011 and 2014 Baquet was managing editor under the previous executive editor Jill Abramson.
-He is the first Black person to be executive editor.
+He is the first Black person to have led the newsroom.

-A native of New Orleans, Baquet began his career in journalism there before moving to the Chicago Tribune.
-He later joined The New York Times and in 1995 became National editor, after having served as deputy Metro editor.
+A native of New Orleans, Baquet began his career in journalism there in the 1970s before moving to the Chicago Tribune in the 1980s.
+He joined The New York Times metro desk in 1990 and in 1995 became that paper's national editor, after having served as deputy metro editor.
 In 2000, he left to become managing editor, and later executive editor of the Los Angeles Times.
-He returned to The New York Times in 2007, after he refused to implement management-desired budget cuts at the Los Angeles paper.
+He returned to The New York Times as Washington bureau chief in 2007, after he refused to implement management-desired newsroom budget cuts at the Los Angeles paper.

 In 1988, Baquet shared a Pulitzer Prize for Investigative Journalism, leading a team of reporters that included William Gaines and Ann Marie Lipinski at the Chicago Tribune, for "their detailed reporting on the self-interest and waste" that plagued the Chicago City Council.

 Early life and education

-Baquet was raised Catholic in Tremé, a working-class African-American neighborhood in New Orleans, Louisiana.
+Baquet was raised Catholic in Tremé, a working-class Creole neighborhood in New Orleans, Louisiana.
 He is the fourth of five sons of New Orleans restaurateur Edward Baquet.

 Baquet graduated from St. Augustine High School in 1974.
 Baquet received a scholarship to study English at Columbia University, but dropped out shortly before graduation to pursue a career in journalism.

-Baquet worked in New Orleans for almost a decade, before leaving for the Chicago Tribune.
+Baquet worked in New Orleans for almost a decade before leaving for the Chicago Tribune.